jaysonvirissimo/active_recall/README.md

 user.words.expired #=> [word]
 ```

-Guessing a word correcly several times in a row results in the word taking longer to expire, and demonstrates mastery of that word.
+Guessing a word correctly several times in a row results in the word taking longer to expire, and demonstrates mastery of that word.

 ```ruby
 user.right_answer_for!(word)